manubot/manubot-ai-editor/docs/env-vars.md

 ## Provider API Key Configuration

 For providers that require API keys, you can specify an API key specific to that provider via an environment variable named `<PROVIDER>_API_KEY`.
 For example, for OpenAI, the API key variable would be named `OPENAI_API_KEY` and for Anthropic, it would be `ANTHROPIC_API_KEY`.

 Alternatively, you can use the environment variable `PROVIDER_API_KEY` to set an API key that will be used for all providers.
-If both a provider-specific key and `PROVIDER_API_KEY` are set, the provider- specific key will take precedence.
+If both a provider-specific key and `PROVIDER_API_KEY` are set, the provider-specific key will take precedence.

 ## Model Configuration